Religious Studies

 Y7

-The first unit of work, Introduction to RE, gives students a clear understanding of RS as a distinct subject, whilst recapping key knowledge of the Major World Religions, to prepare students for their further study across KS3-5.
-Students begin this journey in the Stone Age with the History of Religion unit which explores the origin and development of spiritual beliefs and practices all the way up to the Bronze Age.
-This is followed by the unit Exploring Hinduism, which includes an immersive and experiential exploration into the life of Hindus, through a trip to the Hindu community at Bhakti Vedanta Manor.
-The year ends with the unit What does it mean to be Jewish in the 21st Century? – which aims to address common misconceptions about Judaism in today’s world.
+The first unit of work, Introduction to Religious Studies, gives students a clear understanding of RE as a distinct subject, whilst recapping key knowledge of the Major World Religions, to prepare students for their further study across KS3-5.
+Students begin their journey in the Stone Age with the History of Religion unit which explores the origin and development of spiritual beliefs and practices all the way up to the Bronze Age.

 Y8

-The journey through time continues with the unit Can Buddhism help people in today’s world?, followed by an in-depth study of Christianity through two units Who was Jesus? and What is Christianity all about?.
-Finally, the unit If Britain was a Muslim country, how would life be different? analyses the impact of Islam on individuals, communities and society.
-Each unit is structured around an overarching enquiry question which encourages students to explore and evaluate the tradition in depth whilst promoting engagement and insight.
-The year ends with a local trip to the London Central Mosque and Jewish Museum to further students’ knowledge and appreciation of Islam and Judaism.
+The journey through time continues with the unit Can Buddhism help people in today’s world?, followed by an in-depth study of Christianity through two units Who was Jesus? and What is Christianity all about?
+Finally, the unit How does Islam benefit today’s world? analyses the impact of Islam on individuals, communities and society.

 Autumn term 2: Who was Jesus?